 Jim Cramer, host of CNBC’s Mad Money, mentioned EVgo as his favorite EV stock pick on one of his past episodes:

-Volta Charging is set to merge with Tortoise Acquisition II Corp to take Volta public with a total transaction value of $1.8 billion.
+Volta Charging merged with Tortoise Acquisition II Corp to take Volta public with a total transaction value of $1.8 billion.

 Volta plans to disrupt the entire ev charging sector with a diversified revenue strategy that focuses on selling advertisements at prime retail locations to increase brand awareness for nearby businesses.